 Other Ways to Get Around

-Ride sharing.
-Taiwan has Uber, which is fairly affordable (a 35-minute trip cost me $12).
-Given how great the public transport system is, I mainly used Uber to save nontrivial travel time (e.g., I used it to go to the Beitou Hot Springs to cut the travel time from 1+ hour to ~30 minutes).
+Taiwan has Uber, which is fairly affordable (a 35-minute trip cost me $12 USD).
+Given how great the public transport system is, I mainly used Uber to save nontrivial travel time (e.g., I used it to go to the Beitou Hot Springs to cut the travel time from one hour to ~30 minutes).

-Taxi.
-Taiwan’s taxi are yellow and can be found around Taipei.
-I used the taxi once to get to Taipei from the airport since there weren’t any Uber around and I wasn’t yet familiar with Taipei’s MRT yet.
+Taiwan’s taxis are yellow and can be found around Taipei.
+I used a taxi once to get to Taipei from the airport once I landed since there wasn’t any Uber around at that time and I wasn’t familiar with Taipei’s MRT yet.

-Car.
-You need an IDP (International Driver Permit) to rent a car.
+You need an IDP (International Driver Permit) to rent a car in Taiwan.
 Taiwan drives on the right-hand side like the US.

-Scooter.
-Many locals travel via scooter/moped, but you’ll likely need an IDP or a local license depending on where you rent a scooter.
+Many locals travel via a scooter or moped in Taiwan, but you’ll likely need an IDP or a local license depending on where you rent a scooter.

 10 Great Things To Do in Taipei

-After spending an activity-packed week in Taiwan, here is what I recommend doing in approximate order of priority.
+After spending an activity-packed week in Taiwan, here are 10 great things I recommend doing in rough priority order.

 1. Hike up Elephant Mountain